 In this tutorial we are going to:

-Device ID, you will need it to set up the Loriot backend.
+Device ID, you will need them to set up the Loriot backend.

 Now IoT Hub is ready to exchange messages, let’s configure the Loriot side: